RazvanAnisia/MySite/README.md

 This is the first ever fully-deployed website I put live in my web-development journey. <br>
 Learned a ton while building it! 😄

-You can find the website live at: <a href='https://www.razvan-anisia.com'>www.razvan-anisia.com</a>

 ### About the project

 The build tools used are Gulp.js and PostCSS, it also uses a bit of jQuery as it was very handy when I started studying DOM manipulation.